OCHA Housing Resources

 New York City's rental market is different from most other cities.
 The information and suggestions in this section will help you become acquainted with the rental process and what you can do before you arrive to make your search for an apartment as easy as possible.

-Assess your needs by speaking with an OCHA counselor or answering the following questions:
+Assess your needs by answering the following questions:

 - Rent: How much can you afford to pay each month?